 We design and build novel intelligent systems to help people interact with AI or computers.
 We then explore new useful insights for future intelligent systems.

-UXC Lab, User eXperience Computing Lab, is a human-computer interaction (HCI) research group focusing on data-driven user behavioral pattern analysis in the Department of Software Convergence at Kyung Hee University, led by Sangkeun Park.
+UXC Lab, User eXperience Computing Lab, is a data-drivn Human-Computer Interaction and User eXperience (Data-driven HCI/UX) research group focusing on user behavioral pattern analysis in the Department of Software Convergence at Kyung Hee University, led by Sangkeun Park.

 It is very exciting to announce that the the lab is newly launched with an assistant professor, Sangkeun Park.

-UXC Lab has been recently established in September 2022.
-We are actively looking for highly motivated graduate students who are interested in research of Human-Computer Interaction (HCI), such as Intelligent System Design and User Behavioral Analysis (i.e., Social Computing)
+We are actively looking for highly motivated undergraduate students and graduate students who are interested in research of data-driven Human-Computer Interaction and User eXperience (HCI/UX) using AI/ML.

-If you are interested in working with me, please email me with your CV to sk.park (a) khu.ac.kr.
+If you are interested in working with me, feel free to email me with your CV to sk.park (a) khu.ac.kr.

 Sangkuen Park | 박상근